 - Usually it occurs 2-4 days after ascent and presents with features of moderate to severe AMS but also:

-- Hallucinations, disorientation, confusion, drowsiness, and decreasing level of consciousness.
+- Hallucinations, disorientation, confusion, ataxia, drowsiness and decreasing level of consciousness.

 - Seizures, blurred speech and double vision are less common.

-- Focal and nonfocal signs of raised intracranial pressure (severe headache, papilloedema, vomiting, IIIrd or VIth cranial nerve palsies); retinal haemorrhages and focal neurological deficits - eg, cranial nerve palsy.
+- Focal and nonfocal manifestations of raised intracranial pressure (severe headache, papilloedema, vomiting, IIIrd or VIth cranial nerve palsies), retinal haemorrhages and focal neurological deficits - eg, cranial nerve palsy.

 High-altitude pulmonary oedema

 - The incidence of HAPE at 2500 metres is around 0.01% but it rises to 1.9% at 3600 metres and 2.5-5.0% at 4300 metres.

 - Risk factors for HAPE include the rate of ascent, intensity of exercise and the absolute altitude.
 It has been recognised that some individuals are more susceptible.

 - Usually it occurs 2-4 days after ascent: